-The recreational ACTs in Alternatives 2, 3, and 4 are based on the SSC's new ABC recommendation from the SEDAR 38 Update (2020), are considered BSIA, and are viable alternatives for further analysis.
-Revising Atlantic
+The recreational ACTs in Preferred Alternative 2, Alternative 3, and Alternative 4 are based on the SSC's new ABC recommendation from the SEDAR 38 Update

 - 1. (No Action).
-Retain the current recreational annual catch target for Atlantic king mackerel (7.4mp). - 2.
-Revise the recreational annual catch target for Atlantic king mackerel to reflect the updated acceptable biological catch level. - 3.
+Update the recreational annual catch target for Atlantic king mackerel to reflect the updated acceptable biological catch level. - 2.
+Revise the recreational annual catch target to reflect the updated acceptable biological catch level. - 3.
 Revise the recreational annual catch target for Atlantic king mackerel to reflect the updated acceptable biological catch level, equal to 90% sector ACL. - 4.
 Revise the recreational annual catch target for Atlantic king mackerel to reflect the updated acceptable biological catch level, equal to 85% sector ACL.